Umuzi-org/tech-department/content/projects/kotlin/project-8/loading-displaying-images/_index.md

 `enum class MarsApiStatus { LOADING, ERROR, DONE }`

 - Rename both the internal and external _response live data definitions throughout the OverviewViewModel class to _status.
-Because you added support for the _properties LiveData earlier in this codelab, the complete web service response has been unused.
+Because you added support for the _properties LiveData earlier in this projects, the complete web service response has been unused.
 You need a LiveData here to keep track of the current status, so you can just rename the existing variables.

 - Also, change the types from String to MarsApiStatus.